great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

             sep: ","

         max_keys: 100  # The maximum number of keys to fetch in a single request to S3 (default is 100).

 #.
+Errors in generated BatchKwargs during configuration of the S3GlobReaderBatchKwargsGenerator are likely due to an incorrect regular expression pattern in the respective data set configuration.

+#.
     The default values of the various options satisfy the vast majority of scenarios.
 However, in certain cases, the developers may need to override them.